 So if you have a kidney cancer that is less than 3cm and are older or unwell, your doctor may advise having no treatment at first.
 But they will watch the cancer carefully.
 You have regular scans to see if the cancer grows.
 Doctors call this active surveillance.
 There is information about monitoring kidney cancer in this section.
 If the cancer starts to grow you usually have treatment to destroy or remove it.

-It may not be possible for you to have surgery because you have other medical problems.
+It may not be possible for you to have surgery if you have other medical problems.
 In this case, if you have a small cancer the doctor might use one of the following treatments

 Your doctor may also suggest these treatments if you have a rare inherited form of kidney cancer and have more than 1 tumour, or if you have cancer affecting both kidneys.